-- complete the online program application form via business.gov.au - provide all the information requested - address all eligibility and if applicable, the assessment criteria - include all necessary attachments.
+- complete the online expression of interest form and if successful the program application form via business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.

 You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.